 Upcoming Visual Updates

 Throughout the year, Riot also does small visual updates for older champions where they highlight and improve some champion's abilities.
-These are small updates which should bring the champions' gameplay into 2022.
+These are small updates which should bring the champions' gameplay into the current state of League of Legends.

 While Riot is improving the visuals of some of our favorite League of Legends champions, there are also a few mini reworks which should improve a champions' gameplay.
-Earlier in 2022, Ahri received a small change to her ultimate, shifting her power away from her charm to her Q, which has done wonders for the mid laner.
+These reworks are called Mid-Scope Updates and are simple reworks of a champion's kit without taking away too much from the current iteration of the champion.

 What Is An Item Rework?

 Not only champions can get reworked, but items as well.
-In 2022, Riot has made a few changes to whole sets of items, to create a better balance for players.
-Previously, many of the fighter items gave champions health and attack damage, meaning that top laners could do whatever they wanted without worry.
+In 2023, Riot has made a few changes to whole sets of items, to create a better balance for players.

 System Reworks in League of Legends